gruntwork-io/terragrunt/README.md

 ### Migrating from Terragrunt v0.11.x and Terraform 0.8.x and older

-Terraform 0.8.x and older did not support:

-1. Defining remote state configuration in a file
-1. Locking
+#### Background

-Terragrunt was originally created to support both of these features.
-As of Terraform 0.9.0, both of these features are supported natively, so we have had to make changes to Terragrunt:
+Terragrunt was originally created to support two features that were not available in Terraform: defining remote state configuration in a file (rather than via CLI commands) and locking.
+As of version 0.9.0, Terraform now supports both of these features natively, so we have had to make changes to Terragrunt:

 1. Terragrunt still supports remote state configuration so you can take advantage of Terragrunt's interpolation functions.
 1. Terragrunt no longer supports locking.

+#### Migration instructions

-If you were using Terragrunt v0.11.x and Terraform 0.8.x or older, here is how to migrate:
+If you were using Terragrunt <= v0.11.x and Terraform <= 0.8.x, here is how to migrate:

-1. You may leave your `remote_state` configuration largely unchanged.
-However, in your Terraform code, you must now define a `backend`, although you can leave its configuration blank.
+1. In your Terraform code (the `.tf` files), you must now define a `backend`.
 For example, to use S3 as a remote state backend, you will need to add the following to your Terraform code:

     ```hcl
+    # main.tf
     terraform {
+      # The configuration for this backend will be filled in by Terragrunt
       backend "s3" {}
     }
     ```

+    Note that you can leave the configuration of the `backend` empty and allow Terragrunt to provide that configuration
-    You can continue to use Terragrunt to configure this remote state backend in your `terraform.tfvars` files, taking advantage of Terragrunt's interpolation functions:
+    instead.
+This allows you to keep your remote state configuration more DRY by taking advantage of Terragrunt's interpolation functions:

     ```hcl
+    # terraform.tfvars
     terragrunt = {
       remote_state {
         backend = "s3"
         config {
           bucket  = "my-terraform-state"
           key     = "${path_relative_to_include()}/terraform.tfstate"
           region  = "us-east-1"
           encrypt = true
         }
       }
     }
     ```

 1. Remove any `lock { ... }` blocks from your Terragrunt configurations, as these are no longer supported.

     If you were storing remote state in S3 and relying on DynamoDB as a locking mechanism, Terraform now supports that natively.
 To enable it, simply add the `lock_table` parameter to your S3 backend configuration.
-If you configure your S3 backend using Terragrunt, then Terragrunt will automatically create the `lock_table` for your if it doesn't already
+If you configure your S3 backend using Terragrunt, then Terragrunt will automatically create the `lock_table` for you if that table doesn't already exist:
-   exist:

     ```hcl
+    # terraform.tfvars
     terragrunt = {
       remote_state {
         backend = "s3"
         config {
           bucket  = "my-terraform-state"
           key     = "${path_relative_to_include()}/terraform.tfstate"
           region  = "us-east-1"
           encrypt = true

           # Tell Terraform to do locking using DynamoDB.
 Terragrunt will automatically create this table for you if
           # it doesn't already exist.